IATI/D-Portal/vbox/install_dportal_notes.md

 	sudo adduser ctrack

-Give it a good password and hit return on everything else.
+Give it a good password as you will be able to connect to the server using this password and hit return on everything else.
+In order to switch to this user do "sudo -u ctrack -i"

 Setup this user with a database login and create a dstore database,